deck-monsters/deck-monsters/MONSTERS.md

 ```
 ```
 ==================================
-| 🐍  Yahpomecl
+| 🐍  Non Tleazor
 ----------------------------------
 |
-| A slender, tan, cave-dwelling
+| A slender, tan, forest-dwelling
 | basilisk with a nasty
 | disposition and the ability to
 | turn creatures to stone with
-| his gaze.
-In the forest he is
+| her gaze.
+In the forest she is
 | king and (weighing 240lbs) in
-| the ring he is much to be
+| the ring she is much to be
 | feared.
-See how he rears his
+See how she rears her
-| head, and rolls about his
+| head, and rolls about her
 | dreadful eyes, to drive all
 | virtue out, or look it dead!
 |
 | Type: Basilisk
 | Class: Barbarian
 | Level: beginner | XP: 1
-| ac: 9 | hp: 29/29
+| ac: 9 | hp: 32/32
 | dex: 4 | str: 7 | int: 6
 | -1 to hit
 | +2 to damage